10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Moon Valley is an eroded clay and sandstone landscape that looks exactly like its name suggests — lunar.
 It's 10 kilometers south of the city center (taxi ~$5), and two marked trails (15 and 45 minutes) wind through towering spires, mushroom-shaped hoodoos, and narrow canyons.

 The afternoon light is best for photography.
-The shorter trail is fine.
-The longer trail adds more of the same views with steeper paths.
+The shorter trail does the job.
+The longer trail adds more of the same views along steeper paths.
 At $3 entry, there's zero reason to skip this.

 7. Explore Plaza Murillo